Other Common Names: Italian sugarcane, plume grass, giant cane, hardy pampas grass

 Ravenna grass is a large, nonnative, perennial, ornamental grass that has been recently been found escaping in eastern Washington.
 It has large basal clumps of leaves that can crowd out native and desirable plant species.
 In Washington, seeds of Ravenna grass are spreading from ornamental plantings and can successfully germinate in a wide range of habitats, including locations near the Columbia and Yakima Rivers.
-Locations of Ravenna grass are still limited in Washington and by listing it as a Class A noxious weed, eradication is now required throughout the state, thus eliminating the seed source and spread of plants before they become more widespread.

 How would I identify it?

 Ravenna grass is a tall, perennial grass that forms clumps of basal leaves called tussocks.
 Flowering stems are erect and up to 13 feet (4 meters) tall.
 Leaves occur on stems up to the base of the inflorescences.
 Stems can be reddish or other colors as flowers mature.
 Inflorescences are at stem tips and are slender and silvery in color.

 Inflorescences occur at stem tips and are plume-like, dense panicles, 9.8 inches to 2 feet (25 to 60 cm) long by 4 to 6 inches (10 to 15 cm) wide.
 Primary panicle branches are 2.4 to 7.9 inches (6 to 20 cm) and are appressed or spreading.

 Spikelets have 2 florets, and are 3 to 7 mm long and purplish.
 Spikelets have silky hairs and occur in

 unequal pairs, where the lower spikelet is sessile and the upper spikelet is stalked.